gustavosbarroso/simplephysics/README.md

 * Systems modeled as ODEs
 * Conversion to first-order systems
-* Numerical integration via RK4
+* Numerical integration via RK4 and SciPy solvers
-* Dynamic visualization
+* Dynamic visualization and analysis

 ---